Are you thinking of starting a career in laser tattoo removal?

 This is probably one of the first questions (if not, the first) clients will ask when considering tattoo removal.
 As laser technicians know, laser tattoo removal is not completely pain-free.
 It is not the most painful experience, but many people say that it feels similar to being snapped by a rubber band.
 But do not fret!
-There are some tattoo removal clinics that use topical numbing creams to help minimize discomfort during the treatment.
+Some tattoo removal clinics use topical numbing creams to help minimize discomfort during the treatment.

 3. Does laser tattoo removal cause scarring?